 Destructive Changes is a Git operation that can be executed from the Git Snapshot and the User Story Commit pages and allows you to remove components both in Git and in your sandboxes.
 If you want to delete a component in Git and also in the destination sandboxes, you should use this functionality in a user story.
-If you just want to delete the component in Git, you can use it in the Git Snapshot record.
+If you just want to delete the component in Git, you can use it in a Git snapshot.

-When you select this operation, you will see the org credential and the metadata grid displaying the org credential’s metadata components.
-If the component does not appear in the grid because it has already been deleted in the source org, then select a different org credential in the lookup field that corresponds to an org that still has the item to be deleted.
-The metadata grid will be reloaded with the new org credential’s metadata components.
+When you select this operation, you can see the org credential and the metadata grid with the metadata components of the environment related to the org credential selected.
+If the component does not appear in the grid because it has already been deleted in the source org, then select a different org credential in the lookup field which corresponds to an org that still has the item to be deleted.
+The metadata grid will be reloaded with the metadata components of the new org credential:

-If you cannot find a metadata component in the grid because it was already deleted, you can click on the Add Row button, located at the bottom of the screen, to add a new selected row and type in both the metadata API name of the component and the metadata type.
-The cell's text value of the new row must not be empty or include blank spaces.
+If you cannot find a metadata component in the grid because it has already been deleted, you can click on Add Row, located at the bottom of the grid, to add a new selected row and type in both the metadata API name and the metadata type of the component.
+The text value in the cell of the new row must not be empty or include any blank spaces:

 If you try to perform destructive changes on a component that does not exist in the master branch, a No Changes Git commit record will be created in relation to the user story.
 Copado allows you to modify the base branch from where the feature branch is generated:

 - Click on the Advanced button, just next to the Commit Destructive Changes button.

 - A new advanced section will be displayed on top of the metadata grid.

 - As you can see, there is a lookup field named Select Base Branch which can be edited.
 The branch name value given in this field will be taken as a reference when creating the feature branch.

 - Once the desired branch is selected, click on Apply.